marcopennekamp/lore/spec/05-expressions.md

 In Lore, a **loop** repeats some piece of code until a given boolean expression is false.
 This is expressed by the archetypal Repeat-While:

 ```
-repeat while (cond) expr
+repeat while (cond) statement
-repeat expr while (cond)
+repeat statement while (cond)
 ```

-The first version checks the condition first, then executes the expression (if the condition is true).
+The first version checks the condition first, then executes the statement (if the condition is true).
 The second version executes the expression first, then checks the condition (and terminates the loop if the condition is false).

 ##### Iteration

 An **iteration** iterates over some kind of collection.
 We define the archetypal For as such:

 ```
-for (e1 in col1, e2 in col2, ...) expr
+for (e1 in col1, e2 in col2, ...) statement
 ```

 In the syntax above, `col2` is fully iterated for each `e1` and so on, so supplying multiple `in` declarations effectively turns the For into **nested iteration**.